Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

 where $ N_{da} $ and $ N_f $ represent the count of correctly detected abnormal samples and the count of falsely detected abnormal samples, respectively; $ N_{ta} $ and $ N_{tn} $ represent the overall count of abnormal samples under abnormal conditions and the overall count of normal samples under normal conditions, respectively; $t_d$ represents the moment when the abnormality is initially detected, while $t_a$ denotes the moment when the abnormality actually occurs; $ t_r $ is a reference time used to balance the weights of the optimization objective (\ref{equ:optimization_objective}), i.e., prevent abnormality detection delay from dominating the entire optimization problem.

-Problem (\ref{equ:optimization_objective}) is essentially a multi-parameter optimization problem, which can be solved by a genetic algorithm \cite{mirjalili2019genetic}.
+Problem (\ref{equ:optimization_objective}) is essentially a multi-parameter optimization problem that can be effectively addressed using several algorithms, such as the genetic algorithm, the simulated annealing algorithm, and the immune algorithm \cite{amaran2016simulation}.
 Here, the modified genetic algorithm (MGA) \cite{song2019improved} is employed for parameter optimization in (\ref{equ:optimization_objective}).
 Different from traditional genetic algorithms, the MGA has better global search ability and faster convergence speed.
-The fitness function of GA is the same as the optimization objective (\ref{equ:optimization_objective}).
+The fitness function of genetic algorithm is the same as the optimization objective (\ref{equ:optimization_objective}).
 The training data under normal and abnormal conditions are used to calculate $\eta_1$, $\eta_2$, and $\eta_3$ of the fitness function.